buraktokman/Image-Classifier-with-TensorFlow/README.md

-# Image Classifier with TensorFlow
+# Image Classifier with TensorFlow for Poets
-Tutorial with TensorFlow for Image Classifier
+Tutorial with TensorFlow for Image Classifier<br>
 Based on [Writing Our First Classifier - Machine Learning Recipes #5](https://www.youtube.com/watch?v=AoeEHqVSNOw)

 ## Summary
-Deep Learning is great with images.
+Deep Learning is great with images<br>
-No feature engineering needed.
+No feature engineering needed

-Training data for TensorFlow
+Training data for TensorFlow for Poets<br>

-File Name       Label
+#File Name      #Label<br>
-rose1.png       Rose
+rose1.png       Rose<br>
-tulipgarden.jpg Tulip
+tulipgarden.jpg Tulip<br>
-flowerfield.png Sunflower
+flowerfield.png Sunflower<br>
-whiteflower.png     Daisy
+whiteflower     Daisy<br>

-Classifier using Neural Networks
+Classifier using Neural Networks<br>
 TF Learn is a high level machine learning library on top of TensorFlow

-Inception
+Inception<br>
--Google's best image classifier
+-Google's best image classifier<br>
--Open Source
+-Open Source<br>
--Trained on 1.2 million images
+-Trained on 1.2 million images<br>
  Training Inception took about two weeks on a fast desktop with 8 GPUs

- Retraining (also known as Transfer Learning)
+ Retraining (also known as Transfer Learning)<br>
- -Saves a lot of time
+ -Saves a lot of time<br>
  -Leverages prior work

- Diversity & Quantity
+ Diversity & Quantity<br>
  -By diversity, i mean more images of different types of roses we have, the better off we'll be.